tim-shand/homelab-onprem/README.md

 The purpose of this homelab is provide an environment to self host and learn new technologies.

 This homelab runs on Proxmox VE hypervisors, combined with virtualized Kubernetes nodes operating in a cluster.
+I also try leverage Azure services (Key Vault, App Registrations, Storage etc) where suitable.
-The simplicty of the lab reflects my minimalist-style mindset; small foot print and reduced clutter.
+The physical simplicty of the lab reflects my minimalist-style mindset; small foot print and reduced clutter.
 I have always had a fondness for the small form factor/mini PCs.
 Being reasonably priced and fairly common, they make great additions to the lab as hosts.